gaultier/blog/how_to_make_your_own_static_site_generator.md

         cat footer.html >> $@
 ```

-It did not have a RSS feed, no search, no tags, no linting, the home page listing articles was manually kept in sync, and it was slower than my current custom-grown generator!
+It did not have a RSS/Atom feed, no search, no tags, no linting, the home page listing articles was manually kept in sync, and it was slower than my current custom-grown generator!

 ## List all articles